jbarroso/clean-code/README.md

 ## Bibliography

 # <a name="error-handling">7.
 Error Handling</a>
-Thigs can go wrong, we as programmers are responsible for making sure that our codes does what it needs to do => **and should be clear!**
+Things can go wrong, we as programmers are responsible for making sure that our codes does what it needs to do => **and should be clear!**

 Error handling is important but if it obscures logic it's wrong.
 ## Use Exceptions Rather Than Return Codes